DouradoD/WebTest/README.md

 - The project requires Ruby 2.6.3

-After Ruby is installed, you have to install the gem "bundler" to, so you can download all of the Ruby libraries with it:
+After Ruby is installed, you have to install the gem "bundler" by command line, so you can download all of the Ruby libraries with it:
 ```
 gem install bundle
 ```